Cost of Living in Australia

 • Local climate

-If you’re looking for a better monthly estimate, ask your apartment manager, realtor, or landlord about the average cost of utilities.
-If you’re not in contact with one, use a cost of living calculator like Numbeo
+If you’re looking for a more specific estimate of what utilities in your building may cost, ask your building manager or landlord.
+If you’re not in contact with one, Study Australia’s cost of living calculator is helpful.

-Don’t forget to add the cost of your mobile phone, television, and internet into your budget.
-Luckily, if you live on-campus, your television and internet bills are included in your monthly rent.
+Remember to include the cost of your phone, television, and internet into your budget.
+Luckily, if you live on-campus, television and internet bills are often included in your monthly rent.

 Leisure

-It’s important to also have fun while studying abroad.
-When deciding what you want to include in your leisure budget, ask yourself the following questions:
+It’s important to also have fun while studying abroad!
+When deciding what to include in your leisure budget, ask yourself the following questions:

 • How do I like to spend my weekends?